AlexWFreitas/OuterWildsObsidianVault/Outer Wilds/10. Notes/Southern Laboratory.md

-# Southern Laboratory
+- Located at the South Pole of [[Brittle Hollow]].

-- Located at the South Pole
+- When trying to enter from the Surface on the South Pole, the door is closed, so you can only enter if you open it from the inside.
-- Reachable through the **Tower of Quantum Knowledge** or the **Gravity Cannon**
+- Reachable through the [[Tower of Quantum Knowledge]] or the [[Gravity Cannon - Brittle Hollow]].
-- Contains information about Giant's Deep Probe Orbital Launcher
+- Contains information about Giant's Deep Probe Orbital Launcher.
-- Also information about how the Giant Deep's Cyclones work and how they can be used to travel or lift things
+- Also information about how the Giant Deep's Cyclones work and how they can be used to travel or lift things.